 Variable Notes.
 The following discussion supersedes, to the extent inconsistent therewith, the discussion of "qualified floating rates" appearing under the caption "Certain United States Federal Income Tax Considerations -- U.S. Holders --Original Issue Discount" in the accompanying Prospectus Supplement.
 Final Treasury regulations (the "Final Regulations") promulgated on June 11, 1996 changed several of the rules pursuant to which Floating Rate Notes and Indexed Notes ("Variable Notes") would be classified as "variable rate debt instruments."
-Under the Final Regulations, a variable rate equal to the product of a qualified floating rate and a fixed multiple that is greater than 0.65 but not more than 1.35 will constitute a qualified floating rate and a fixed multiple that is greater than 0.65 but not more than 1.35, increased or decreased by a fixed rate, will also constitute a qualified floating rate.
+Under the Final Regulations, a variable rate equal to the product of a qualified floating rate and a fixed multiple that is greater than 0.65 but not more than 1.35 will constitute a qualified floating rate.
+A variable rate equal to the product of a qualified floating rate and a fixed multiple that is greater than 0.65 but not more than 1.35, increased or decreased by a fixed rate, will also constitute a qualified floating rate.